fandiks32/Pesantren-Finder/README.md

 These tests are designed to verify Android native features and other Android specific features.

 # Pesantren Finder : Android Hybrid application
-Artex is a Android Application
+Application to find nearest dorm in Malang City